Stuycs-K/finalproject-09-huang-haocheng-shafiq-tamiyyah/DEVLOG-Haocheng.md

 Began drafting the presentation slides.
 Outlined the main sections and added initial content.
 Spent a period doing this.

 ### 2025-21-05 - Presentation Slides
-Continued working on the presentation slides.
+Continued working on the presentation slides and researching code obfuscation.
 Spent a period doing this.